 In addition to the specific guidance referred to above, the Royal College of Obstetricians and Gynaecologists have also developed a set of frequently asked questions covering all aspects of coronavirus and pregnancy.

-This section contains information and resources which enable you to promote your own wellbeing.
-We will be updating these pages with more online options.
-Also see our recent article on “How to promote positive mental health”.
+This section contains information and resources which enable you to promote your own mental health and wellbeing.

-- Mental Health First Aiders - Queen Mary has developed a network of Mental Health First Aiders who can provide broad thinking help and advice for colleagues; they can also refer colleagues to places (internal and /or external) for additional help, advice and support.
+- Queen Mary has developed a network of Mental Health First Aiders who can provide broad thinking help and advice for colleagues; they can also refer colleagues to places (internal and external) for additional help, advice and support.

 - Big White Wall - Big White Wall offers unlimited, 24/7 accessible online support – you can connect with peers, chat online to clinicians, use self-help resources, join groups or take self-assessments.
 Sign up for free with your QMUL email address.